leonstel/leonstel.github.io/recursive_tree_part1.md

 Below is the function that recursively prepares the data like above schema.
 The first item of the json data is the root leaf object that contains children.
 The error handling will secure that the data will be prepped as expected.
-I always like to have factory functions like createNode() that returns on object from given params no matter how small the objects are to be.
+I always like to have factory functions like createNode() that returns an object from given params no matter how small the objects are to be.
 The reason is that factory functions are easily expendable that means that you don't have to change raw js Object literals everywhere they have been implemented.
 ```